Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 All Data Are Local was published by MIT Press in 2019, with an ebook and hardcover listed for April 30, 2019 and a paperback listed for May 3, 2022.
-The MIT Press page gives the ebook ISBN as 9780262352222, the hardcover ISBN as 9780262039666, the paperback ISBN as 9780262545174, and notes 60 color illustrations.
-Information Research reviewed the 2019 hardcover as xix plus 245 pages; retail and catalog records often describe the physical book as 272 pages, a normal difference between front matter plus text and total-page cataloging.
+The MIT Press page gives the ebook ISBN as 9780262352222, the hardcover ISBN as 9780262039666, the paperback ISBN as 9780262545174, and lists the book as 266 pages with 60 color illustrations.
+Information Research reviewed the 2019 hardcover as xix plus 245 pages; some catalog and retail records differ slightly, so this review treats MIT Press as the controlling bibliographic source and uses the other records only as reception and catalog context.

 Loukissas is a digital media scholar at Georgia Tech and the author of Co-Designers: Cultures of Computer Simulation in Architecture.
 The book grows out of a design-and-computation sensibility rather than a purely abstract theory of data.
 Its central move is to replace the phrase "data set" with the more demanding phrase "data setting": the local environment of instruments, institutions, maintenance work, formats, conventions, audiences, interfaces, and assumptions that allows data to exist as data.